audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 ### Variable Tremolo

-This plug-in produces a "Tremolo" effect in which the frequency and depth of the tremolo varies from an initial setting to a final setting.
+This plugin produces a "Tremolo" effect in which the frequency and depth of the tremolo varies from an initial setting to a final setting.

 {% file src="../../.gitbook/assets/Vari-tremolo.ny" %}
-Download Plug-in
+Download Plugin
 {% endfile %}

 <details>